SaikatHazra-lang/Sql_Retail_Sales_p1/README.md

 ```
 --2.
 Data Exploration & Cleaning

--- **Record Count**: Determine the total number of records in the dataset.
+-- **Record Count: Determine the total number of records in the dataset.**
  ```sql
      select count(*) from Retail_Sales
  ```